open-learning-exchange/BeLL-Apps/README.md

-# Installing on your local CouchDB from the BeLL Apps Source server
+# Easy install of BeLL Apps on your local computer
+1. Install CouchDB on your local computer.
+See [http://couchdb.apache.org](http://couchdb.apache.org)
 1. Go to `https://bellappssource.cloudant.com/apps/_design/bell/installer/get-bookmarklet-here.html` (username is bellappssource and password is installpass)
 1. Drag the link to your bookmarks bar.
 1. Go to your local CouchDB's Futon (probably `http://127.0.0.1:5984/_utils`)